Uniruled varieties with split tangent bundle: Notation and basic results

-The compactness of the leaves follows from the global stability theorem on K\"ahler manifolds (cf. \cite{Pe01} for a short proof), in this case Holmann \cite{Ho80} has shown in a more general setting that the leaf space admits the structure of an analytic space such that the projection is almost smooth.
-In our case we can see this in a more elementary way: since the leaves are compact subvarieties of $X$ varying in a holomorphic way, there exists a proper variety $Y \subset \chow{X}$ such that a general cycle parametrized by $Y$ is a $V$-leaf.
-If we note $\Gamma \subset Y \times X$ the graph of this family of cycles, it is easy to see that the projection \holom{p_X}{\Gamma}{X} is an isomorphism and all cycles parametrized by $Y$ correspond to $V$-leaves.
-The projection \holom{p_Y}{\Gamma \simeq X}{Y} then provides the quotient map. $\blacksquare$
+{\bf Proof.} The compactness of the leaves follows from the global stability theorem on K\"ahler manifolds (cf. \cite[Thm.1]{Pe01} for a short proof).
+Holmann \cite[Cor.3.2]{Ho80} has shown that in this case the leaf space $X/V$ admits the structure of an analytic space such that the projection is almost smooth. $\square$

-\begin{cor} Let $X$ be a compact K\"ahler manifold, and let $V \subset T_X$ be an integrable subbundle such that one leaf is compact and rationally connected.
-Then there exists a submersion \holom{g}{X}{Y} on the smooth variety $Y$ such that $T_{X/Y}=V$. \end{cor}
+\begin{corollary} Let $X$ be a compact K\"ahler manifold, and let $V \subset T_X$ be an integrable subbundle such that one leaf is compact and rationally connected.
+Then there exists a submersion $X \rightarrow Y$ onto a smooth variety $Y$ such that $T_{X/Y}=V$. \end{corollary}